 Dehumidifiers achieve this by ensuring humidity levels remain healthy, stopping the spread of dust mites, mold, and more.
 In this article, we explore whether dehumidifiers help with allergies, and if they help to make a home happier and healthier for sufferers.

-You'll also find plenty of other helpful articles on dehumidifiers here at Live Science, including Do basements need a dehumidifier? (opens in new tab) and How to clean a dehumidifier (opens in new tab).
-You'll also find great discounts and dehumidifiers on sale (opens in new tab).
+You'll also find plenty of other helpful articles on dehumidifiers here at Live Science, including Do basements need a dehumidifier? and how to clean a dehumidifier.
+You can also check out some of our top rated models in our guide to the best dehumidifiers.

 Do dehumidifiers help with allergies?